Graph type

 • Directory border.
 By default, directories are not visible, since the subfiles occupy their whole area.
 By increasing the directory border, the subfiles are inset by a percentage of the directory size, allowing to better distinguish files belonging to the same directory.

 • Snake.
-Subfiles are first laid out in one direction in the leftmost column, then in the opposite direction in the next column, and so on.
+Subfiles are first laid out in one direction in the leftmost column or bottom row, then in the opposite direction in the next column or row, and so on.
+Visual continuity is preserved, but rectangle sizes are not optimal.

 • Spiral.
-Subfiles are laid out in an inward spiral, either clockwise or anti-clockwise, depending on which order results in more pleasing rectangles.
+Subfiles are laid out in an inward spiral, either clockwise or anti-clockwise.
+Visual continuity is preserved, but rectangle sizes are not optimal.

 • Snake/spiral.
-Subfiles are laid out by mixing the snake and spiral layouts, resulting in the most pleasing rectangles, as every new line of subfiles can be laid out in an optimal direction (horizontal or vertical).
+Subfiles are laid out by mixing the snake and spiral layouts.
+Visual continuity is preserved and the rectangle sizes are optimal as every new line of subfiles can be laid out in the optimal direction, but it may be harder to grasp where the bounds of each directory are.

 • Keep aspect ratio during zoom.
 If active, this option ensures that when zooming in and out of a directory all files maintain their relative size and position, at the cost of non-optimal layout and additional horizontal or vertical padding when a directory cannot be represented by a rectangle with the same aspect ratio as the window.
 If this option is inactive, a directory always occupies the whole window, but zooming in and out will usually cause files to change shape and position to better fit the new aspect ratio.